 Diagnosis of Body Dysmorphic Disorder

 Because many patients are too embarrassed and ashamed to reveal their symptoms, body dysmorphic disorder may go undiagnosed for years.
 It is distinguished from normal concerns about appearance because the preoccupations are time-consuming and cause significant distress, impairment in functioning, or both.

 Diagnosis of body dysmorphic disorder is based on history.
-If the only concern is body shape and weight and eating behavior is abnormal, an eating disorder Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more may be the more accurate diagnosis; if the only concern is the appearance of physical sex characteristics, a diagnosis of gender dysphoria Gender Dysphoria Gender dysphoria is characterized by a strong, persistent cross-gender identification associated with anxiety, depression, irritability, and often a wish to live as a gender different from the... read more may be considered.
+If the only concern is body shape and weight and eating behavior is abnormal, an eating disorder Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more may be the more accurate diagnosis; if the only concern is the appearance of physical sex characteristics, a diagnosis of gender dysphoria Gender Dysphoria Sex and gender are not the same thing.
+Sex refers to a person's biologic status: male, female, or intersex.
+Sexual identity refers to the sex to which a person is sexually attracted (if any)... read more may be considered.

 Diagnostic criteria for body dysmorphic disorder include the following:

 Preoccupation with one or more perceived defects in appearance that are not observable or appear only slight to others